 - In a large mixing bowl, whisk together the oats, flour, both sugars, baking powder, baking soda and salt.

-- Add the chopped up cold butter and work it into the dry ingredients with your fingers or a pastry blender until the mixture looks like small crumbles.
+- Add the cold butter and work it into the dry ingredients with your fingers or a pastry blender until the mixture looks like small crumbles.
 Reserve 1 cup of this mixture.

-- Bake in your preheated oven for 12-13 minutes or until it is firm to touch.
+- Press the remaining crumb mixture in a 15x10 rimmed baking pan.
+Bake in your preheated oven for 12-13 minutes or until it is firm to touch.
 Do not let get overly brown.

-- Warm the jam in the microwave for 30 seconds and then stir in the lemon zest.
-Drizzle the warm jam over the warm crust.
+- Warm the jam in the microwave for 30 seconds (or use a saucepan on your stovetop) and then stir in the lemon zest.
+Drizzle the warm jam over the warm crust and spread with a spatula.

 - Spread the chopped strawberries over the crust.
 Sprinkle on the reserved cup of crumb mixture.